lhssluiz/Python_Colab/README.md

 # Python_Colab
 My Colab studies repository

-The activitities were based in:
+The activitities were based in the book: Python Crash Course
-- A intensive course of Python